Changes for passenger transport drivers

 New driver authorisations - 2020

-In 2020 the current F and T driver's licence extensions will be replaced by driver authorisations.
-These will be valid for 12 months and allow holders to drive any authorised vehicle for hire and reward state-wide.
+In 2020 the current F and T driver's licence extensions will be replaced by Passenger Transport Driver authorisations.
+These will be valid for 12 months and allow holders to drive an authorised vehicle for hire and reward state-wide, as appropriate to their class of driverís licence.

 A current National Police Certificate will be required on application and every five years after.
 Medical assessment reports will also be required every five years unless medical advice requires more frequent reviews.